 Medicare covers a large number of medical services, but there are also many services that aren’t covered and could end up incurring significant costs.
-For example, most vision, dental care, cosmetic surgeries, and devices such as hearing aids are not covered through typical traditional Medicare products.
+For example, most vision care, dental care, cosmetic surgeries, and devices such as hearing aids are not covered through typical traditional Medicare products.
 To get coverage for those services, you’ll need to find a plan that provides the richest benefits and or add supplemental products that cover these services.

 After turning 65, many people assume that they can enroll in Medicare at any point thereafter.